-Farmstrong encourages farmers to 'lock in' good-for-business habits and thinking strategies by:
+Farmstrong encourages farmers to 'lock in' healthy habits and thinking strategies by:

-- Using Farmstrong ambassador, rugby great Samuel Whitelock to promote key messages, resources and events. - Creating tools and resources based on the latest wellbeing science specifically tailored for farmers.
+- Using Farmstrong ambassador, All Black lock Samuel Whitelock to promote key messages, resources and events. - Creating tools and resources based on the latest wellbeing science specifically tailored for farmers.
 These are delivered via our website and face-to-face at agriculture events, workshops and educational forums.